Nashuva Logo

 Q: How did it start?

 Rabbi Naomi Levy founded Nashuva in June 2004.
 Rabbi Levy was ordained by the Jewish Theological seminary in New York City.
-She served as a rabbi at Mishkon Tephilo in Venice, Ca for seven years, before leaving to write two best-selling books, To Begin Again (Knopf) and Talking to God (Knopf).
+She served as a rabbi at Mishkon Tephilo in Venice, CA for seven years, before leaving to write two best-selling books, To Begin Again (Knopf) and Talking to God (Knopf).
 Naomi speaks on Jewish spiritual issues to audiences around the country, and has appeared on television on Oprah and The Today Show.
 Naomi founded Nashuva to create a passionate, engaging Jewish experience for all.

 Top